mantidproject/mantid/docs/source/interfaces/direct/dns_reduction/dns_powder_tof_paths_tab.rst

 \

-In this tab you can set the path to the datafiles for processing, as well as to the locations where the output files will be stored.
+In this tab, a user sets the path to the data files for processing, as well as to the locations where the output files will be stored.
-The **Data Directory** field is mandatory and a user should browse to the location where the data files are located.
+The **Data Directory** field is mandatory, and the user should browse to the location where the data files are located.
 If **Automatically Set Other Directories** checkbox is selected, the paths for PSD and Standard Files directories will be automatically set to default values.
 The folders for the processed files and generated reduction scripts will be set to default values, as well.
 Once a DNS data file is found in the **Data Directory**, the proposal number and username will be automatically displayed (if available) in the corresponding fields.

-If the GUI is called from commandline, the current working directory is automatically chosen as the **Data Directory**.
+If the GUI is called from command line, the current working directory is automatically chosen as the **Data Directory**.

 Main Controls Summary
 ^^^^^^^^^^^^^^^^^^^^^